Investigating simple steel springs

 - How Science Works extension: Include among the equipment available for this experiment a second boss and clamp as well as a set square for each student group.
 Either prompt a discussion initially or leave the students to work out how these extra items might be useful.

 - Students can improve the accuracy of their measurements by clamping the metre ruler in place and then using the set square to make the length/extension measurement.
 They can also use the set square to make sure that the clamped ruler is vertical in relation to the bench.
 Students might set the clamped ruler at 0 cm when no masses are added and so read the extension directly.
 This procedure helps them avoid simple mistakes that arise when measuring lengths and then calculating extensions.
 These refinements provide good illustrations of improving an experimental method.
+Further ideas:

 - Give students access to extra springs so that they can try series and parallel arrangements.
 You could also ask them to predict what they expect to happen qualitatively and perhaps even quantitatively.